AEVIOM

 In 2000, Belgian demographer Michel Poulain and Italian physician Gianni Pes began mapping a statistical anomaly in Sardinia.
 In a cluster of villages in the Barbagia region, the concentration of male centenarians was unmatched anywhere else in the world.
 To mark the relevant municipalities on their map, they used a blue pen.
 The term Blue Zone was born.

-A few years later, journalist Dan Buettner, in collaboration with National Geographic, extended the research to other regions of the world.
+A few years later, journalist Dan Buettner — working with National Geographic — extended the research to other parts of the world.
 Five zones were ultimately identified and validated through rigorous demographic analysis.

-These five regions constitute large-scale natural longevity experiments — human populations that have, without modern medical intervention, solved part of the biological aging problem in a reproducible and documented way.
+These five regions amount to large-scale natural experiments in longevity: human populations that have, without modern medical intervention, solved part of the biological aging problem in a reproducible and documented way.

 The five Blue Zones